 The mysticism of the cenotes

 A sense of mystique and awe surround the unique system of underground rivers and caves on the Yucatan Peninsula.
-These natural fresh water systems are connecting all Quintana Roo and Yucatan underground and like are pumping crystal clear water through this tropical paradise.
+These natural freshwater systems are connecting all Quintana Roo and Yucatan underground and like are pumping crystal clear water through this tropical paradise.
 These sinkholes, known as cenotes in Spanish, are the main source of water for the entire region.
 These sinkholes can be open or completely underground with just an open hole extending out to the sky.
-Other cenotes can be completely subterraneous or immersed within the natural landscape.
+Other cenotes can be completely subterraneous or immersed in the natural landscape.

 Amstar offers several tours that include swimming and visiting a cenote.
 Varying from huge, deep “underground” cenotes to smaller, often semi-open or open cenotes.
 All of them are wonderful!

 Xenotes is comprised of four different cenotes: k’áak’ (fire), ha’ (water) Lu’um (earth) ük’ (wind).
 All of them are perfectly safe to swim in.
 Some of them even have platforms and places from which brave spirits can dive into the extremely refreshing water.
 In the diverse activities to choose from such as rappel, ziplines, kayaks and snorkeling, depending on the cenote.